akirademoss/SolarEclipseMegaMovie/README.md

 ![aeb](https://user-images.githubusercontent.com/8731829/37075338-02ffb406-2197-11e8-9e3b-e85340b110a7.JPG)

 **Figure 8:**  Once the 2nd contact time is reached, the program automates the camera to take photographs in a bracketed capture sequence at iterated exposure rates.
-In the GUI image, the print out indicates images being taken at exposure times of 1/125, 1/60, 1/30, 1, and 1/2 seconds.
+In the GUI image, the print out indicates images being taken at exposure times of 1/125, 1/60, 1/30, 1, and 1/2 seconds.[2]
 The program saves the image as the datetime value, and prints to the screen for each image captured.
 Additionally, 5 seconds before totality a notification to remove the filter will appear on the screen.
 The screen will also send a notification 5 before the 3rd conact time to notify the user to put the filter back on, as it will finally take photographs in the burst capture sequence for 20 more seconds.

 ![bracketing movie reel](https://user-images.githubusercontent.com/8731829/37075440-68ff1df0-2197-11e8-9987-70d1f52f7e7e.png)